simCAN

 Operating system

 Windows 10 or Windows 11, 64-bit.
-The downloadable build is a standalone Windows EXE.
+The downloadable package is a ZIP containing the standalone Windows app, guide, README, and checksum file.

 CAN hardware